pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

 **Tags:**
-The task created to update the distributor will have the following tags: ``"pulp:action:update_distributor", "pulp:repository:<repo_id>", "pulp:repository_distributor:<distributor_id>`` Information about the binding tasks can be found at :ref:`bind`
+The task created to update the distributor will have the following tags: ``"pulp:action:update_distributor", "pulp:repository:<repo_id>", "pulp:repository_distributor:<distributor_id>`` Information about the binding tasks can be found at :ref:`bind`.

 .. _distributor_disassociate: